FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Write ModbusTCP master program
 +++++++++++++++++++++++++++++++++

-Click "All" and "Communication command" in turn to open the communication command adding page.
+Click "Program" and "Communication command" in turn to open the communication command adding page.

 .. image:: coding/176.png
    :width: 6in